 The Working Committee

-The members of the committee are Kaius Niemi (chairman), Matti Sintonen, Elina Lehtinen and Ulla Koski.
+The members of the committee are Kaius Niemi (chairman), Elina Lehtinen, Ville Pernaa and Ulla Koski.

 The Finance Committee

 Nils Ittonen serves as the chairman of the Finance Committee.
-The other members are Matti Sintonen, Kaius Niemi, Elina Lehtinen and Ulla Koski.
+The other members are Kaius Niemi, Elina Lehtinen, Teemu Luukka and Ulla Koski.

 The Scientific Committee

-The members of the Scientific Committee are Professor Colin Sparks of Hong Kong Baptist University, Secretary General Pekka Aula, Finnis Academy of Science and Letters and Professor Anu Koivunen, Stockholm University.
+The members of the Scientific Committee are Secretary General Pekka Aula, Finnis Academy of Science and Letters and Professor Terhi Rantanen, London School of Economics and Professori Ike Picone, Vrije Universiteit Brussel.

-Representing the Foundation on the Scientific Committee are Professor Matti Sintonen (chairman); President Ulla Koski.
+Representing the Foundation on the Scientific Committee are Professor Pirjo Hiidenmaa (chairman) and President Ulla Koski.

 The Helsingin Sanomat Foundation was formed when the Helsingin Sanomat Centennial Foundation merged with the Päivälehti Archive Foundation in December of 2005.